-The impact created during 2011-2017 by CONCORDIA Bakery, as a social enterprise, has been assessed from the perspective of social business development, both in terms of increasing
+The impact created during 2011-2017 by CONCORDIA Bakery, as a social enterprise, has been assessed from the perspective of social business development, both in terms of increasing production capacity and training and professional integration of young people from vulnerable groups.
+It can be summarized as follows:

-- CONCORDIA Bakery ensured employment opportunities in the social enterprise by offering temporary jobs for 29 young people who have graduated the Vocational School training courses (bakery and / or pastry). - 2.
+- 1. CONCORDIA Bakery ensured employment opportunities in the social enterprise by offering temporary jobs for 29 young people who have graduated the Vocational School training courses (bakery and / or pastry). - 2.
 The Bakery was equipped with a new production line, specific new machinery and equipment, which led to the improvement of the technological flow and the increase of the production capacity. - 3.
 The enterprise implemented the quality standards ISO 9001/2005 and 22000/2008 for maintaining the quality of their products. - 4.
-The business diversified and adapted its portfolio of products. - The Bakery expanded its customer base by testing multiple target audiences and selling techniques (e.g. stand in a mall, CONCORDIA Café, business partners, participation at fairs and events). - 6.
-The social enterprise had implemented efficient management and production systems. - CONCORDIA Bakery has increased its visibility on the market by promoting its activity and its products (product catalogue, presentation brochures, e-newsletter, website, Facebook, personalization of the distribution vehicles with the Bakery's brand).
+The business diversified and adapted its portfolio of products. - 5.
+The Bakery expanded its customer base by testing multiple target audiences and selling techniques (e.g. stand in a mall, CONCORDIA Café, business partners, participation at fairs and events).

+- 6. The social enterprise had implemented efficient management and production systems. - 7.
+CONCORDIA Bakery has increased its visibility on the market by promoting its activity and its products (product catalogue, presentation brochures, e-newsletter, website, Facebook, personalization of the distribution vehicles with the Bakery's brand).